Bridging the Gap: Real Self vs Ideal Self

 Dysfunctional Images of Selves

-Andrew P. Morrison and Robert D. Stolorow wrote, “the greater the sensed discrepancy or gap between ideal and actual selves, the greater the propensity for shame and for narcissistic insult” (1997, Kindle location: 1,452).
+Andrew P. Morrison and Robert D. Stolorow wrote, “The greater the sensed discrepancy or gap between ideal and actual selves, the greater the propensity for shame and for narcissistic insult” (Morrison & Stolorow, 1997).
 Discrepancies give rise to significant emotions that motivate a variety of behaviors to alleviate the discomfort.

 Any discomforting affects lead to change.
 Not all changes are healthy.
 Some take the form of maladaptive defense mechanisms.
 Other changes may include ditching and ideals or ethics that conflict with the excitement and pleasure of the moment.
 Or according to moral disengagement theory, we may unconsciously disengagement momentarily from normal judgements to justify our discrepant behaviors.